IanWold/Metalsharp/README.md

 ## Contributing

 If you'd like to contribute, please do!
 Open an Issue, submit a PR, I'm happy however you want to contribute.

+## Roadmap

+The current objective is to get to `v0.9.0-rc1`.
+The following needs to be done to get to that point:

+1. Finish writing unit tests to achieve full (or full-as-necessary) test coverage to prove intended functionality,
+2. Write source documentation,
+3. Write user documentation,
+4. Release `v0.9.0-rc1` on Nuget

+After `v0.9.0-rc1` is released to Nuget, the goal is to test the library thoroughly in as many situations as possible to be sure of its design and usability.
+This will involve generating a GitHub Pages homepage for Metalsharp, and it may involve writing integration tests. `v0.9.0` will be released to Nuget when there is a concensus that Metalsharp is designed correctly.

+After `v0.9.0`, it's on to `v1.0.0`!

 ## But why is this necessary?